 By the time Nixon resigned in 1974, Baker was a household name with a reputation for fairness and smarts that stuck throughout a long political career.

 In the 1970’s, Republicans were faced with a choice.
 They could go to war with the Left, including the major media, or turn on their own man.
 They chose the latter.
 In the 1980’s, they faced a similar challenge, even though Reagan was never implicated in Iran-Contra, which was largely a non-scandal.
 Still, there were Republicans and Conservatives that went after guys like Oliver North.

-The political cult we call the Democratic Party will never turn on their guy.
-They defended Clinton and they are defending Obama, despite abuses of power that make Nixon and Clinton look like pikers.
-They will defend the cult to the last man, no matter what evidence comes to light.
+The Democratic Party will never turn on their guy.
+They defended Clinton and they are defending Obama, despite abuses of power that make Nixon look like piker.
+They will defend the thing to the last man, no matter what evidence comes to light.
 They will never produce a Howard baker, who reasons that it is better to be respected by the enemy than loyal to the party.
 It’s also why the Left always wins.